yurig93b/final-space/engine/README.md

 The main flight controller is implemented in the controller.py file.

+Disregard landing.py as it is the original file we were based on before reconstructing everything.
 To run please install requierments.txt and run main.py (after running the WS server).